d2r3v/SpeedCoding/README.md

 > The skeleton source code for this question is in the package `fibbase`.
 You may import the provided code as a Gradle project in Eclipse.

-Given an integer, check whether it is a happy number or not.
+Return the sum of the series up till n terms:
-A happy number is one in which the number which eventually reaches 1 when replaced by the sum of the square of each digit.
+3+33+333…

 ### Test Cases